choij23/Portfolio/part1finalproject.md

 I plan to complete my final project using Shorthand.
 Based on Riley's lecture on using Shorthand, I found it to be very user-friendly and useful for presenting aesthetically pleasing data visualizations.
 Also, Professor Goranson has presented to us previous students' final projects on Shorthand.
 With those examples, I feel that I will most likely use Shorthand for my final project presentation.

 I also plan to do some research on funding and resources information for home health care agencies throughout the United States.
 I intend to create data visualizations explaining why agencies in certain areas receive more or less funding.
 Based on that, I may create something to depict the factors explaining these differences.
-I believe Shorthand will be able to allow me to present all the data visualizations I have to tell my story.
+Overall, I believe Shorthand will be able to allow me to present all the data visualizations I have to tell my story.